poleval/2022-passage-retrieval/README.md

 The participant will be given:

-1. Training set consisting of (question, passage) pairs from trivia domain, i.e. general-knowledge questions typical for popular TV quiz shows, such as [Fifteen to One](https://en.wikipedia.org/wiki/Fifteen_to_One) (PL:[ Jeden z dziesięciu](https://pl.wikipedia.org/wiki/Jeden_z_dziesi%C4%99ciu)).
+1. Training set consisting of (question, passage) pairs from trivia domain, i.e. general-knowledge questions typical for popular TV quiz shows, such as [Fifteen to One](https://en.wikipedia.org/wiki/Fifteen_to_One) (PL: [Jeden z dziesięciu](https://pl.wikipedia.org/wiki/Jeden_z_dziesi%C4%99ciu)).
 2. Three separate test sets with unpaired questions and passages from different domains: trivia, legal, and customer support.
 Note that for legal and customer support we won’t provide training sets.

-For each test question, the system is supposed to retrieve an ordered list of ten most relevant passages (i.e. containing the answer) from the provided corpus.
+For each test question, the system is supposed to retrieve an ordered list of the ten most relevant passages (i.e. containing the answer) from the provided corpus.
 The system will be scored based on its performance on all three test sets.

 The participants are free to use any publicly available datasets to develop their systems with the exception of the test set B from [the PolEval 2021 QA competition](http://2021.poleval.pl/tasks/task4).
 It is also forbidden to manually label the test examples.